woodser/monero-java/README.md

 // create the transaction, confirm with the user, and relay to the network MoneroTxWallet createdTx = walletRPC.createTx(request);
 BigInteger fee = createdTx.getFee();  // "Are you sure you want to send ...?"
-walletRPC.relayTx(createdTx); // submit the transaction to the Monero network which will notify the recipient wallet
+walletRPC.relayTx(createdTx); // submit the transaction which will notify the JNI wallet
 ```

 ## How to Use This Library